afisch710/alexfischman.dev/content/blog/2025-07-23-introducing-pourtle.md

 Admittedly I'm cheap when it comes to projects like these.
 Why pay Amazon for a server to run 24/7 that I use <10 times per month when I could instead pay them for Prime and HBO Max (with ads)? **AWS Lambda + API Gateway WebSockets** means I only pay when someone's actually connecting devices.
 Widely known as a serverless architecture.

-There's a stateful piece to this to.
+There's a stateful piece to this too.
 This state lives in **DynamoDB**:
 - Creator starts session → store `{sessionCode: "123456", creatorId: "abc"}`
 - Joiner enters code → update to `{sessionCode: "123456", creatorId: "abc", joinerId: "xyz"}`
 - Now when "abc" sends a message, the backend can relay it to "xyz".